andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-3.md

 - *Price taker* - a buyer or seller who cannot affect the market price.
 - *Standardized good* - a good or service for which all units have the same features and are interchangeable.
 - *Transaction costs* - costs incurred by the buyer and seller agreeing to the sale of goods or services.
 Competitive markets assume no transaction costs.
-- Few markets are perfectly competitive; however, the assumption of competitive markets leads to useful insights.n
+- Few markets are perfectly competitive; however, the assumption of competitive markets leads to useful insights.

 <br>